Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 I used [Vuetify](https://vuetifyjs.com/en/) to display a "Google-like" design to the buttons and use a layout offered in the framework to structure the project.

-Depending on the level, the board had a specific layout to show the grids.
-I also had to implement slightly different sized for the level 2 and 3 boards so they fit in mobile.
+Depending on the level, the board had a specific dimension to show the grids.
+I also had to implement slightly different sizes for the level 2 and 3 boards so they fit in mobile.

 ```scss
 .row {